According to 77% of 226 investment advisors, in a recent survey, the low bar for what Gen Y (millennials) should save for retirement is $2 million.

 One of my biggest gripes with articles like this is when they bust out the obligatory “X amount of final earnings” number (18.7 in this article).
 Please, please, please tell me what earnings has to do with anything in regards to how much you will spend in retirement – I beg of you.

 Even if it were relevant, how does this number help anyone in Gen Y?
-Who the F knows what they will be earning 35 years from now?
+Who can accurately predict what they will be earning 35 years from now?
 And how are you supposed to figure out how much you should be saving for the next 35 years if you don’t know what that number is?
 Completely useless.

 While I won’t do you the disservice of prescribing an exact formula or number to aim for, here is how I am thinking about my own retirement: